Empty classroom

 Chenneville and Jordan (2008) found that “graded attendance policies increased class attendance.”
 However, they note that despite “student knowledge of the importance of attendance,” students had a “desire for choice and autonomy in educational decision making” (p.
 33).
 Therefore, instructors might want to negotiate the terms of a graded attendance policy with students to allow for flexibility while still incentivizing attendance.
 This can also be helpful since individual students may define “regular class attendance” differently (p.
 32).

 In creating your policy, articulate the number and/or type of allowed absences, potential penalties regarding clearly defined excessive absences, and what students should do if absent.
 Make clear any system for defining excused vs. unexcused absences, keeping in mind that requiring doctor’s notes or other documentation may negatively impact students who don’t have easy access to health care (our commuter population may not wish to come to campus to use the Health Services if they are unwell) or who have an illness that doesn’t require a doctor visit.
+Many instructors find it useful to not distinguish between excused and non-excused absences.

 Consider the following to help with policies: